 Front-Loading Vacuum Autoclave

 Our clinic uses a front-loading vacuum autoclave - the gold standard in dental sterilization.
-Unlike conventional autoclaves, the vacuum cycle removes all air from the chamber before steam enters, ensuring 100% penetration into the most complex instruments.
+Unlike conventional autoclaves, the vacuum cycle removes all air from the chamber before steam enters, supporting sterilization of complex instruments according to clinic protocol.
 Every dental handpiece, scaler, and surgical instrument is autoclaved after every single patient use - without exception.

 UV Radiation Disinfection